UNINETTSigma2/documentation/software/application_guides/vasp.md

 For relevant core-count, node-count and amounts of memory, see [About Fram](https://documentation.sigma2.no/hpc_machines/fram.html) and [About Saga](https://documentation.sigma2.no/hpc_machines/saga.html).
 There are two ways of increasing the memory pr. cpu over the standard node configuration:

-- Increase the SLURM setting `mem-per-cpu`
+- Increase the Slurm setting `mem-per-cpu`
 - Utilize the nodes with more memory per cpu.

 Remember you are accounted for the CPUs that would be reserved due to your demand for increased memory.